PostHog/posthog.com/contents/handbook/people/spending-money.md

 PostHog will provide you with office equipment.
 Please note that it remains PostHog's property.

-### Laptop, Monitor, and Accessories
+### Laptop

 We'd prefer you to use a laptop.
 This is so when we host meetups in real life, you can easily bring your work with you.

-Our general laptop of choice is a MacBook Pro.
-Please look for something with an M1 chip or a recent refurbished model.
 We'd prefer everyone uses Apple laptops, just to keep life simpler - for example, that means everyone can use the same software, and as we get bigger, it'll mean we're dealing with one supplier, not many.

-The main thing to look for is that you have enough RAM.
-We suggest 16GB if you are buying a Macbook with an M1 chip, or 32GB for a refurbished model.
-This is (frustratingly!) the minimum you'll realistically need if you're browsing the web, writing code, running Excel, using Slack etc.
+* If you are in a technical or design role, we recommend a Macbook Pro with an Apple Silicon processor and at least 16GB of RAM.
+* If you are in a non-technical role, we recommend a Macbook Air with an Apple Silicon processor and 8GB of RAM.

+These are just general guidelines - the most important thing is that you select the model that is appropriate for _your_ needs.
+If your requirements are different to the guidelines above, that is completely fine.

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.
 If you are realistically going to do most of your work at home, it is more rational to pick a smaller laptop size, and to get a large (27 inch) monitor.

 You may be asked if you wanted to purchase Apple Care - please don't buy this as it's not great value for money.

 We would expect to spend \$1200 to \$2000 on a laptop, depending on what you need to run.
+We find the easiest solution is to just purchase directly from Apple's website in your territory.

+### Monitor

 For monitors, we suggest you pick one that supports 4K.
 This means you'll get a higher resolution than a standard HD monitor, and thus can fit more content onto the screen.